felixdagnon/CICD-Flow-CodeDeploy-Lambda-Application/README.md

 ## Create CodCommit Repo and put the staff in

-let's create a CodeCommit repository first and push our code from Cloud9 IDE.
+let's create a CodeCommit repository first called codepipeline-lambda-demo and push our code from Cloud9 IDE.

-I will store all code in CodeCommit repository.
+I will store all code in CodeCommit repository

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/802323ca-7154-4340-9907-587719e89065)